yfernando/terraform-azure-demo/Credentials.md

 #### Using Azure ARM Portal

-You can do this in either via [Azure ARM portal] as described [here](https://www.terraform.io/docs/providers/azurerm/).
+You can do this via [Azure ARM portal](http://portal.azure.com) as described [here](https://www.terraform.io/docs/providers/azurerm/).

 #### Using Azure CLI

+Or you can do this via Azue CLI.
-Login to you Azure subscription to get the `subscription_id` and `tenant_id` using the Azure CLI.
+Login to you Azure subscription to get the `subscription_id` and `tenant_id`.

 1. Get Azure-CLI
 ```